 To inspire, empower, educate & employ

-As female artists and creatives we stand on the shoulders of the women who created before us.
+As female artists and creatives we stand on the shoulders of the women who have created before us.
 None is a more powerful and inspiring example than Baroque painter Artemisia Gentleschi.
-We want to empower, inspire and educate women, young and old, to get involved in filmmaking at all levels and in all departments.
+We want to empower, inspire and educate women, young and old & from all backgrounds to get involved in filmmaking.

 We believe the dearth of female directors, producers cinematographers, composers, first assistant directors, art directors, sound designers and many other heads of departments is because of lack of knowledge and encouragement and that young women coming up in the industry are not seeing enough examples of successful female filmmakers.